EpiMundi/delavenne-2025-polish-poultry-data-integration/README.md

 # Integrating Heterogeneous Data to Address Endemic Diseases in Broiler Production: insights from a Polish case study

-This repository contains the R code and analysis pipeline for the paper:"Integrating heterogeneous data to address endemic diseases in broiler production: insights from a Polish case study."
+This repository contains the R code and analysis pipeline for the paper: "Integrating heterogeneous data to address endemic diseases in broiler production: insights from a Polish case study."

 Project funded by the European Union’s Horizon 2020 research and innovation program under grant agreement No. 101000494 (DECIDE).